Skip to Content

 Leather is a long-lasting material that can weather through extreme conditions but that also means it is harder compared to other materials.

-An easy way to soften leather is by applying leather conditioner on the walking boots, in this case, the cuff area.
+An easy way to soften leather is by applying leather conditioner on the cuff area, to avoid hiking boots rubbing side ankle bone.

 Aside from softening, it also makes the leather waterproof which protects the walking boots from damage and most importantly keeps your ankles dry!